aa830/donut.c/README.md

 `donut --FF0000`

+I can also stack two hexcodes to make the donut transition between the two colours.

 Just be sure to add "--" as the argument before your hexcode.

 You now also have the `--rainbow` argument!
 Just run and see what it looks like!